The Ponderings of Yaj Ekim

 43

-Who was the first to come up with the fanciful notion
+Who was the very first to come up with the fanciful notion,

-That we vain two-leggeds might someday, somehow, all come together
+That we two-leggeds might someday, somehow, all come together,

 Into one big happily-dancing-Age-of-Aquarius family?